t0mk/rocketreport/README.md

 [_examples/portfolio/plugins.yml](_examples/portfolio/plugins.yml) implements following scenario:

 You have 0.5 BTC, and some ETH in address 0xC450c0F2d99c0eAFC3b53336Ac65b7f94f846478.
-You want to know (be regularly reminded) how much is it USDT.
+You want to know (be regularly reminded) how much is it alltogether in USDT.

 ```
 docker run --rm -v $(pwd)/_examples/portfolio:/conf t0mk/rocketreport -p /conf/plugins.yml print